upils/blog/content/posts/redir-lib.md

 Automating deployment/infrastructure tasks has multiple advantages like : limit OPSEC fails, increase reactivity and reduce costs.
 We are able to deploy and adapt faster, thus cheaper.
 So, **another goal of this project is to find cheapest solution** while ensuring the same "service level".

 That is why I have, for now, excluded using [AWS spot instances](https://aws.amazon.com/ec2/spot/).
 Using these instances could further reduce the cost of some methods (basically every method needing a full cloud instance) but there is no warranty one instance will keep running full time during an engagement.
-Furthermore, as this solution are based on a "pool" of resources, I would need to manage on the fly DNS entry or add other components (AWS ELB ?) to the cloud stack to keep my redirection running.
+Furthermore, as this solution are based on a "pool" of resources, I would need to manage on the fly DNS entry or add other components (AWS ELB ?) to the cloud stack to keep the redirection running.

 ## A word on categories

 I have sorted methods in two main categories : `smart` and `dumb` methods.

 - `smart` ones have features enabling the operator (you) to customize the redirection behavior.
 You may change redirection rules based on User Agent, source IP, URI requested, result of a fingerprinting script, etc.
-- `dumb` well... not `smart`, so the method only redirect, that's it.
+- `dumb` well, not `smart`. so the method only redirect, that's it.

-Then, in the `smart`categories, I have mainly researched 3 kind of methods:
+Then, in the `smart` category, I have mainly researched 3 kind of methods:

 - web proxies (apache, nginx, etc.)
 - CDN (cloudflare, Azure CDN, etc.)